Wint3rmute/ReqSnake/docs/REQ-PARSER.md

 > REQ-PARSER-0
 >
-> A valid requirement is a blockquote with unique requirement ID as the first line in the form of `STRING-NUMBER`, requirement description as a second line and additional fields as lines below.
+> A valid requirement is a blockquote with unique requirement ID as the first line in the form of `CATEGORY-NUMBER`, requirement description as a second line and additional fields as lines below.
 >
 > critical
 >
 > child-of: REQ-PARSER-1

+You can pick any string for `CATEGORY`, depending on the specifics of your project.
+For example:

+- `AUTH` - requirement related to authentication in a web app
+- `MECH` - mechanical requirement when designing a physical object/machine
+- `LAW` - compliance to a law in the country when software will be deployed

 > REQ-PARSER-1
 >